Aveek-Saha/blog/content/post/electron-svelte.md

 Now if you run `npm run app` you should see the same default welcome page you saw on your browser in an electron window.

 # Live reload both electron and Svelte
 The way the application is set up now, You could run `npm run dev` in one terminal to enable live reload for Svelte, and `npm run app` in another terminal to live reload the electron app.
-This is a little incovenient and we can combine both these functions and run them simultaneously.
+This is a little inconvenient and we can combine both these functions and run them simultaneously.

 For this we'll be using `concurrently`.
 So we'll first install it and then update our scripts in `package.json`.